Indigestion and heartburn can spoil the best of dinners. What's all about?

-Finally, faced with gastroscopes, medication, threat of cancer of the oesophagus, he took the bull by the horns.
-Giving up several beers before dinner TOTALLY, COMPLETELY, COMPREHENSIVELY cured the problem.
+Finally, faced with a gastroscope, medication and the threat of cancer of the oesophagus, he took the bull by the horns.
+Giving up several beers before dinner made a huge difference.

-There's nothing simple about surgery to fix a hiatus hernia.
-In my own case, the surgeon warned me that all burping would stop, and the gases would instead have to travel the length of the alimentary canal, causing considerable lower bowel discomfort and bloating.
+There is nothing simple about an operation to fix a hiatus hernia.
+In my own case, the surgeon warned me that all burping would stop; the gases would instead have to travel the length of the alimentary canal, causing considerable lower bowel discomfort and bloating.

 Giving up beer was a much simpler solution.
 Since taking kefir, I can now enjoy my tipple in moderation again.

-Having started this page by saying that indigestion heartburn is not usually serious, affecting nearly half the population, there is one very serious exception.
-Chronic acid reflux into the oesophagus sometimes causes abnormal changes in the cells of the lower oesophagus which is strongly associated with a very malignant cancer.
+Having started this page by saying that indigestion heartburn is not usually serious, affecting nearly half the population, but there is one exception.
+Chronic acid reflux into the oesophagus sometimes causes abnormal changes in the cells of the lower part of the tube; it is strongly associated with a very malignant disease.

 As always don't assume that it happens only to other people.
 Seek out the cause of your indigestion heartburn.
-That's why I decided to give up beer; I now drink a home-brewed probiotic called mead.
+That is why I decided to give up beer; I now drink a home-brewed probiotic called mead.

-Rather than taking pills, rather than being an ostrich take on the role of the dietary detective and find out whether some simple changes in your lifestyle cannot make the difference.
-Or even difficult changes.
-Nothing simple about giving up alcohol or losing ten kilograms, but faced with the alternative...
+Rather than taking pills, being an ostrich take on the role of the dietary detective and find out whether some simple changes in your lifestyle cannot make the difference; or even difficult ones.

 Links @ Indigestion Heartburn